nischal-shetty2/CryptoVoter/README.md

 # CryptoVoter

-this is a webapp where the users get to vote how they think direction of market will be in! with this they can know the market sentiments
+A webapp where the user gets to vote based on what they think direction of market will be!
+We can also understand the market sentiments through this tool

 ## Getting Started